9 Simple Ways to Shorten Your Workout and Spend Less Time in the Gym

 Supersets are a combination of two exercises that are done in sequence- one right after the other, instead of performing multiple sets of one exercise before moving on to the next.

-Supersets save time because you can train a second exercise while you are resting the muscles of the first.
+Supersets save time because you can train the second exercise while you are resting the muscles of the first.
 This will minimize the overall rest periods that you need to take.

 Obviously, it is best to use exercises that do not interfere with each other.